trothr/znetboot/clefonvm.md

 While this document was written specifically for ClefOS, it is applicable for NORD, SUSE, OpenSUSE, CentOS, Debian, Fedora, or any other Linux which can run on IBM Z architecture.
-In fact, it could theoretically be used for installing any operating system capable of running on IBM Z as long as the OS kernel can be retrieved from the web.
+In fact, the ZNETBOOT utility could theoretically be used for installing any operating system capable of running on IBM Z as long as the OS kernel can be retrieved from the web.

 ## You Will Need